christophe-gouel/RECS/README.md

 * [Sundials Toolbox](https://computation.llnl.gov/casc/sundials/main.html),
   which provides a compiled Newton-Krylov solver for solving the rational expectations equilibrium.
-* Matlab Statistics Toolbox.
+* MATLAB Statistics Toolbox.
 Useful to simulate models in which shocks follow other distributions than the normal.

 Installation instructions